FORT HOOD REDESIGNATED TO

 Cavazos was born on Jan.
 31, 1929, in Kingsville, Texas, to Mexican American parents, Lauro and Thomasa Quintanilla Cavazos.
 His father was a World War I veteran who later became a ranch foreman of the King Ranch’s Santa Gertrudis division.

-After attending the Infantry Officer Basic Course and Airborne Training, 1st Lieutenant Cavazos soon shipped to Korea, where he was the platoon leader of E Company, 2nd Battalion, 65th Infantry Regiment.
-The unit was known as the Borinqueneers and was primarily made up of Soldiers from Puerto Rico, many of whom only spoke Spanish.
+After attending the Infantry Officer Basic Course and Airborne Training, 1st Lt.
+Cavazos was then deployed to Korea, where he was selected as platoon leader of E Company, 2nd Battalion, 65th Infantry Regiment.
+Known as the Borinqueneers, the 65th Infantry had been in Korea since the start of the war and was primarily made up of Soldiers from Puerto Rico, many of whom only spoke Spanish.
+Cavazos, who was raised bilingual, was a welcome addition after a series of commanders who spoke no Spanish, which resulted in confusion and chaos during battles.

 As the Korean War ended and the Cold War endured, Cavazos continued to serve the nation with distinction.
 During the 1950s and early 1960s, he served as a student in several Army programs for officer development, rising through the ranks and enhancing his skills.
 A sixth generation Texan, he also returned to the ROTC program at Texas Tech for three years as a professor of Military Science.